 What is WatPD?

 WatPD is the University of Waterloo’s professional development program.
-We support Waterloo student employability by providing a framework for professional development for all students.
+We support Waterloo student employability by providing a framework for professional development for all undergraduate students.
 Students complete online professional development (PD) courses for academic credit and reflect on the connections between the workplace, their community experiences, their academic courses, and their career goals.

 To learn more about WatPD, visit the About WatPD section of our website.

 How many PD courses do I need to take?